 I have been a professional marketer for more than 20 years now, which both makes me feel old and, shockingly, at times wise.
-Email marketing has changed immensely over the last two decades – including email marketing for events – and I admit I’ve made my share of embarrassing mistakes while learning how to properly conduct event email marketing campaigns.
+Email marketing has changed immensely over the last two decades – including email marketing for events – but it is still probably the most valuable and effective marketing tactic available to most marketers.
+And I admit I’ve made my share of embarrassing mistakes while learning how to properly conduct event email marketing campaigns.

 For example, I once accidentally sent out a test email to a database of 10K people with the subject line “Test Monkey” (which oddly had a much better open rate than the actual email I ended up sending, providing more evidence that subject lines with the word “monkey” often perform well).
 About a decade ago, I also stumbled into discovering that the colors red and green are optimal for emails (and especially for call-to-action buttons) and that blue just blends in with everything else.

 Now, I will admit that I have also tested and measured my marketing emails quite a bit (more than I want to admit, actually), and based on my years of research and diligence, I want to save you from all the mistakes and painful learning moments I had to go through in building event email marketing campaigns.

 So I sat down and wrote out my best, top-of-mind event email marketing tips that have worked for me over-and-over again and that won’t steer you wrong, whether you are marketing events to potential attendees or marketing an event planning service or event venue.